FrazAli/frazali/README.md

 Fullstack Engineer
 ------------------

-From last 5 years transitioning from embedded development to fullstack web solutions.
-Passionate about simplicity and standards.
+In last 5 years, I have been transitioning from embedded firmware development to fullstack web development.
+Passionate about simplicity, consistency and implementation standards.

 * 🌍  I'm based in Stockholm, Sweden
 * ✉️  You can contact me at [fraz.ali@aqc.se](mailto:fraz.ali@aqc.se)